dpneumo/simplestate/README.md

   end
 end
 ```
 The subclassed state may provide *private* enter and exit methods.
-Any other state methods intended to be available via a call to that method on the state holder must be public. #enter and #exit will always be called appropriately during state transitions.
+Any other state methods intended to be available via a method call on the state holder must be public. #enter and #exit will always be called appropriately during state transitions.

 A state has access to methods on the state holder via #holder: